ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 ## Multiattack

-*This ability functions as the [standard ranger's 11th level archetype](https://www.dndbeyond.com/classes/ranger#RangerArchetypes) ability.
-It is copied verbatim from the [Hunter](https://www.dndbeyond.com/classes/ranger#Hunter) archetype.*
+*This ability functions very similarly to the [standard ranger's 11th level archetype](https://www.dndbeyond.com/classes/ranger#RangerArchetypes) ability.
+It is adapted from the [Hunter](https://www.dndbeyond.com/classes/ranger#Hunter) archetype.*

-At 11th level, you gain one of the following features of your choice.
+At 11th level, you the following two features:

-* **Volley.** You can use your action to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
+* **Volley.** While in natural or hybrid form, you can use your action to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
 You must have ammunition for each target, as normal, and you make a separate attack roll for each target.

-* **Whirlwind Attack.** You can use your action to make a melee attack against any number of creatures within 5 feet of you, with a separate attack roll for each target.
+* **Whirlwind Attack.** While in beast form only, you can use your action to make a melee attack against any number of creatures within 5 feet of you, with a separate attack roll for each target.

 ## Superior Hunter’s Defense